ampproject/amphtml/extensions/amp-analytics/linker-id-forwarding.md

 }
 ```

-In this example `linker2` would be appended only on the proxy, while `linker1` would be shown in all contexts as defined in the parent config.
+In the above example `linker2` would be appended only on the proxy, while `linker1` would be shown in all contexts as defined in the parent config.